West Texas Consultants.

 The Administrator group has no restrictions.
 An administrator can do whatever they want, plain and simple.

-Now that you know the different levels of rights between these groups, it will be easier to understand why it is recommended your and other accounts in the User group.
+Now that you know the different levels of rights between these groups, it will be easier to understand why it is recommended you use accounts that are located in the User group.

 By placing a user account in the User group, you have removed almost all ways for the user to cause any harm to your computer.
 If a guest uses your computer using this account, they cannot install software, change system settings, etc.